d2l-ai/d2l-en/chapter_optimization/lr-scheduler.md

 ### Cosine Scheduler

 A rather perplexing heuristic was proposed by :cite:`Loshchilov.Hutter.2016`.
-It relies on the observation that we might not want to decrease the learning rate too drastically in the beginning and moreover, that we might want to 'refine' the solution in the end using a very small learning rate.
+It relies on the observation that we might not want to decrease the learning rate too drastically in the beginning and moreover, that we might want to "refine" the solution in the end using a very small learning rate.
 This results in a cosine-like schedule with the following functional form for learning rates in the range $t \in [0, T]$.

 $$\eta_t = \eta_T + \frac{\eta_0 - \eta_T}{2} \left(1 + \cos(\pi t/T)\right)$$